-This information will help prepare you for the Zephyr pH Monitoring System at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help prepare you for the Zephyr pH Monitoring System at Memorial Sloan Kettering Cancer Center (MSK).

 The Zephyr pH Monitoring System measures reflux.
 It is a useful test for people who regurgitate food and liquids that are not acidic, people who are still having reflux while taking medications, and people who have reflux after meals.